Defence of Iceland: Icelandic Crisis Response Unit

 The Icelandic Crisis Response Unit (ICRU) (or Íslenska friðargæslan or "The Icelandic Peacekeeping Guard") is an expeditionary peacekeeping force maintained by the Ministry for Foreign Affairs.
-It is manned by personnel from Iceland's other services, armed or not, including the National Police, Coast Guard, emergency services and healthcare system.
+It is composed of personnel from Iceland's other services, armed or not, including the National Police, Coast Guard, emergency services and healthcare system.
 Because of the military nature of most of the ICRU's assignments, all of its members receive basic infantry combat training.
 This training has often been conducted by the Norwegian Army, but the Coast Guard and the Special Forces are also assigned to train the ICRU.

 Most of the ICRU's camouflage and weaponry is procured from abroad, with some indigenous development.
 Some arms and uniforms are also borrowed from the Norwegian Defence Forces.

 The formation and employment of the unit have met controversy in Iceland, especially by people on the left of the political scale.
 In October 2004, three ICRU personnel were wounded in a suicide bombing on Chicken Street in Kabul that killed a 13-year old Afghan girl and a 23-year old American woman.
 The incident resulted in severe criticism of the group's commander, Colonel Hallgrímur Sigurðsson, as despite orders not to leave Kabul Airport unless absolutely necessary, he took the group to Chicken Street to shop carpets.
 Few weeks later, his command was passed to Lt.
 Colonel Garðar Forberg, followed by Colonel Lárus Atlason.

 In 2008, the uniformed ICRU deployed personnel still armed for self-defense returned their weapons and changed to civilian clothing.
 The policy since 2008 is that, unless under special circumstances, ICRU personnel do not wear uniforms or carry weapons.